w3c/wai-curricula/content/content-author/data-tables.md

 Students should be able to:

+* explain how people with disabilities rely on meaningful table descriptions to understand the purpose of the talbe and to more easily navigate them
+* provide table descriptions that help identify the purpose of the table
 * write captions that:
+  * provide navigational hints for complex tables
   * describe the purpose of the table
   * describe the layout of the table
   * provide information about the type of data in each column and row
+* employ tools that:
+  * support the inclusion of table descriptions
+  * produce accessible markup for table descriptions

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes: